scamden/bedrock/README.md

 *Disclaimer: this structure is still open for discussion and is subject to change*

-Or at least, using the way I've been structuring modules to prepare for A2.0 way, that directory structure would look more like this

 ```
 src                                   the TopNav module should be it's own repo based on the shell app
 ├── interfaces                        public contracts that consuming modules need to implement or know about